 How will we pull this off?
 For starters, we have amazing teachers with experience doing exactly this kind of language magic.

-Each room will have a language theme, and children will rotate between rooms for lessons.
-This is key in the earlier years to reduce mixing languages.
+Each room will have a language theme.
+When COVID-19 exposure is no longer a concern, children will rotate between rooms for lessons.
 When students go to their Spanish room, for example, they will quickly learn that the expectation is to speak/think/play in Spanish.

 The goal will be to have at least 1 hour in Spanish, French, and Chinese through Toddler 2.